 - Tertiary institution information – on this page you’ll find links to all the major and local universities and tertiary institutes.
 Keep an eye out for emails and school notices that publicise school visits and expos where you and your students can meet with tertiary representatives.

-- Studylink – the closer they get to students get very nervous about getting scholarships, allowances and applications in on time – Studylink is the site where students access financial assistance – allowances and loans to pay for tertiary study.
-Rangitahi / young people will need to validate their ID with a RealMe log-in and be aware of their financial situation before completing applications.
-The Future Pathways team can assist with RealMe but students may need your guidance with financial information.
+- Studylink – the closer they get to making a decision the more nervous students get about scholarships, allowances and application timelines – Studylink is the site where students access financial assistance – allowances and loans to pay for tertiary study.
+Rangatahi will need to validate their ID with a RealMe log-in and be aware of their financial situation before completing applications.
+The Future Pathways team can assist with RealMe but students may need your parental guidance with financial information.

 If at anytime, you would like to talk with staff about the Future Pathway direction, or what assistance we can give, please get in touch with Mikaere Smith, either by email – firstname.lastname@example.org or via the school main line.
 Students can come in and make an appointment with the Future Pathways team in Room 32A.